Nosferatu the Vampyre: Filming

 Nosferatu the Vampyre was co-produced by Werner Herzog Filmproduktion, French film company Gaumont, and West German public-service television station ZDF.
 As was common for West German films during the 1970s, Nosferatu the Vampyre was filmed on a minimal budget and with a crew of just 16 people.
 Herzog could not film in Wismar, where the original Murnau film was shot, so he relocated production to Delft, Netherlands.
 Parts of the film were shot in nearby Schiedam, after the Delft authorities refused to allow Herzog to release 11,000 rats for a scene in the film.
 Dracula's home is represented by locations in Czechoslovakia.
 Herzog originally intended to film in Transylvania, but Nicolae Ceaușescu's regime would not allow it due to the relation between the character of count Dracula and Vlad the Impaler.
 Pernštejn Castle stands in for castle Dracula in the film, both interiors and exteriors.

 At the request of distributor 20th Century Fox, Herzog produced two versions of the film simultaneously to appeal to English-speaking audiences.
 Most of the scenes with dialogue were filmed twice, once in German and again in English, although a few scenes were shot once with dubbing used as needed.
-In 2014, Herzog called the German version the "more authentic" version of the two.
+In 2014, Herzog called the English version "great", but the German version the "more authentic" version of the two.

 Herzog himself filmed the opening sequence at the Mummies of Guanajuato museum in Guanajuato, Mexico, where a large number of naturally mummified bodies of the victims of an 1833 cholera epidemic are on public display.
 Herzog had first seen the Guanajuato mummies while visiting in the 1960s.
-On his return in the 1970s, he took the corpses out of the glass cases they normally store.
+On his return in the 1970s, he took the corpses out of the glass cases where they were normally stored.
 He propped them against a wall to film them, arranging them in a sequence running roughly from childhood to old age.

 Kinski's Dracula make-up, with black costume, bald head, rat-like teeth, and long fingernails, is an imitation of Max Schreck's makeup in the 1922 original.
 The makeup artist who worked on Kinski was the Japanese artist Reiko Kruk.
 Although he fought with Herzog and others during the making of other films, Kinski got along with Kruk, and the four-hour makeup sessions went on with no outbursts from Kinski himself.
 Several shots in the movie are faithful recreations of iconic images from Murnau's original film, some almost perfectly identical to their counterparts, intended as homages to Murnau.